dallmo/deno-dallmo-yaml/README.md

 # dallmo-yaml

 - a simple yaml file reader
-- re-written to base only on deno standard libraries
+- re-written in typescript, migrated from nodejs to base only on deno standard libraries

 ## dependencies